opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 ### Pose Estimation ROS Node

 You can find the pose estimation ROS node python script [here](./scripts/pose_estimation.py) to inspect the code and modify it as you wish to fit your needs.
 The node makes use of the toolkit's [pose estimation tool](../../../../src/opendr/perception/pose_estimation/lightweight_open_pose/lightweight_open_pose_learner.py) whose documentation can be found [here](../../../../docs/reference/lightweight-open-pose.md).
+The node publishes the detected poses in [OpenDR's 2D pose message format](../ros_bridge/msg/OpenDRPose2D.msg).

-Instructions for basic usage and visualization of results:
+#### Instructions for basic usage:

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).